Retire to something, not from something

 A soft-focus portrait of some office workers sitting and talking at their desks.

-What we do
+What I do

 "Most people spend more time preparing for a two-week holiday than they do for their retirement."

-What we do
+What I do

-About us
+About me

 René Vernon

-• I enjoy volunteering (Lifeline; Red Cross), writing, and travelling.
+• I enjoy volunteering (Lifeline; Red Cross), writing, and travelling

 • Here's my story.

-• Our services are available Australia-wide.
+• My services are available Australia-wide.

-What's in it for me?
+What's in it for you?

 A delighted grandma, hot air balloons, the future as the next exit, and a child with a telescope.